Reloaded-Project/Reloaded-III/docs/Common/Configuration/Config-Schema.md

     If you need to do any of the following, please make a new setting and remove the old setting.<br/>
     That way, setting files from older versions of the package will still work.

+    Slightly tweaking settings in compatible ways of course, such as adjusting min-max ranges is fine.

 !!! tip